datacoves/docs/docs/getting-started/developer/lineage-view.md

 # Lineage View

-The **Lineage View** panel is a feature of the Datacoves Power User VSCode extension that provides a visual representation of the lineage of your project.
+The **Lineage View** panel is a feature of the Datacoves VSCode extension that provides a visual representation of the lineage of your project.
 This tool helps you quickly understand how data flows between models, sources, and downstream dependencies within your dbt project.

 ## What is the Lineage View?